SouthFACT/landsatfact-sql/README.md

 ```
 <br><br>
 ### function [is_validsceneinersects](functions/is_validsceneinersects       s.sql)
-function to ensure data passed only intersects less <= n number of scenes.
-Where n is allowed_intersections.
+function to ensure custom request geometry intersects <= n (number) of scenes.
+Where n is the number of of scenes the custom request geometery is allowed to intersect.

 **requires**
 * CustomRequest_GeoJSON text containing Custom Request GeoJSON